 Two years may seem like a long period of time.
 However, depending on the complexities of the case, it may take a while to gather evidence and prepare the case to be filed.
 By contacting an attorney immediately after the motor vehicle accident occurs, the evidence will be easier to preserve.
 What’s more, you will ensure your lawyer has plenty of time to establish and file your claim.

-Compensation You May Be Entitled To After a Birmingham Motor Vehicle Accident?
+Compensation You May Be Entitled To After an Alabama Motor Vehicle Accident?

 While a monetary settlement can in no way completely erase the suffering that the accident has caused, it can provide the financial security that you and your family need to move forward during this difficult time.
 The following are some of the types of damages your lawyer may pursue on your behalf.